4. Running a UM workflow on ARCHER2

 148599 standard u-cc519. ros R 0:11 1 nid001001

-Once your suite has finished running the Cylc GUI will go blank and you should get a message in the bottom left hand corner saying Stopped with succeeded
+Once your workflow has finished running the Cylc GUI/TUI will go blank and you should get a message in the bottom left hand corner saying Stopped with succeeded.

 Tip

 Cylc is set up so that it polls ARCHER2 to check the status of the task, every 5 minutes.
-This means that there could be a maximum of 5 minutes delay between the task finishing on ARCHER2 and the Cylc GUI being updated.
-If you see that the task has finished running but Cylc hasn’t updated then you can manually poll the task by right-clicking on it and selecting Poll from the pop-up menu.
+This means that there could be a maximum of 5 minutes delay between the task finishing on ARCHER2 and the Cylc GUI/TUI being updated.
+If you see that the task has finished running but Cylc hasn’t updated then you can manually poll the task by selecting it and then selecting Poll from the pop-up menu.

-The output from a standard suite goes to a variety of places, depending on the type of the file.
-On ARCHER2 you will find all the output from your run under the directory ~/cylc-run/<suitename>
+The output from a standard workflow goes to a variety of places, depending on the type of the file.
+On ARCHER2 you will find all the output from your run under the directory ~/cylc-run/<workflow-name>, where <workflow-name> is the name of the workflow (e.g. u-dp063).
+This is actually a symbolic link to the equivalent location in your /work directory (E.g. /work/n02/n02/<username>/cylc-run/<workflow-name>.

 Task output